chris-sanders/maas-lxd/README.md

 configuration to address how you want DHCP/DNS/PXE to be routed.

 The install can take some time as it has to install several packages.
-When it is complete you should can access your MAAS node at http://MAASIP/MAAS
+When it is complete you can access your MAAS node at http://MAASIP/MAAS

 ## Using MAAS
 See the [MAAS Documentation](https://docs.ubuntu.com/maas/devel/en/) for up to